-People all over the U.S. are sending aid to help the Texans impacted by Hurricane Harvey.
+People all over the U.S. are sending disaster relief aid to help the Texans impacted by Hurricane Harvey.
 Among the victims, there are countless animals that have been stranded or are in need of help.
 Reportedly 600,000 animals were “killed or stranded during Hurricane Katrina”—animal welfare organizations and animal lovers are doing their best to ensure that such a tragedy doesn’t happen again.

 Evacuating pets is a very important part of the Hurricane Harvey rescue effort.
 During the Hurricane Katrina disaster, there was no formal evacuation plan for people with pets.
 It was estimated that 104,000 pets were left behind in the storm.
 One poll even found that 44 percent of people did not evacuate during Katrina because they didn’t want to leave their pets behind.
 Many people who did leave their pets behind never saw their beloved animals again.
 It’s been estimated that 50,000 to 70,000 stranded animals died.